Photo courtesy of Salome Abrial/Office de Tourisme de Chamonix

 By Bronwen Gregory, AFAR Local Expert

-We arrived in Cham late the night before after a long week in Munich.
+We arrived in Chamonix late the night before after a long week in Munich.
 When we got up the Aguille du Midi was back lit and majestic.
 We had ten days of new snow and great terrain accompanied by enormous amounts of incredible cheese.
 The Saturday market in Chamonix brings out vendors with locally cured meat, regional cheese and fresh baked croissants for a fraction of the price of the stores in town.

 By Rusty Perry